-\begin{mytheorem} {Regard the {\MPEC}~\eqref{eq:mpec} and suppose that Assumptions~\ref{ass:compactness}-\ref{ass:nlp_solver} hold.} Then {\MPECopt} given in Algorithm~\ref{alg:phase_ii}, with a Phase I from Section~\ref{sec:algorithm_phase_i} has one of the following mutually exclusive outcomes: \begin{enumerate} \item {In Phase I, a stationary point of the problem of minimizing a measure of constraint infeasibility is returned.} \item It computes a point $x^*$ that is B-stationary for the MPEC~\eqref{eq:mpec} in a finite number of iterations. \item {Create an infinite sequence of iterates $\{x^k\}$ with decreasing objective values, whose accumulation point is B-stationary.} \end{enumerate} {If, in addition, every stationary point $\hat{x}$ of each BNLP is isolated, i.e., there exists a neighborhood $\hat{\mathcal{N}}$ of $\hat{x}$ containing no other stationary points, then outcome 3 cannot occur.} \end{mytheorem}
+\begin{mytheorem} {Regard the {\MPEC}~\eqref{eq:mpec} and suppose that Assumptions~\ref{ass:compactness}-\ref{ass:nlp_solver} hold.} Then {\MPECopt} given in Algorithm~\ref{alg:phase_ii}, with a Phase I from Section~\ref{sec:algorithm_phase_i} has one of the following mutually exclusive outcomes: \begin{enumerate} \item {In Phase I, a stationary point of the problem of minimizing a measure of constraint infeasibility is returned.} \item It computes a point $x^*$ that is B-stationary for the MPEC~\eqref{eq:mpec} after solving finitely many BNLPs and LPECs. \item {Create an infinite sequence of iterates $\{x^k\}$ with decreasing objective values, whose accumulation point is B-stationary.} \end{enumerate} {If, in addition, every stationary point $\hat{x}$ of each BNLP is isolated, i.e., there exists a neighborhood $\hat{\mathcal{N}}$ of $\hat{x}$ containing no other stationary points, then outcome 3 cannot occur.} \end{mytheorem}

 \textit{Proof.} First, we discuss Phase I and outcome one.
 Consider Algorithm~\ref{alg:phase_i}.
 It follows from Lemma~\ref{lem:phase_i_infeasibility} that if \ref{eq:mpec_scholtes} is infeasible, then so is the {\MPEC} ~\eqref{eq:mpec}.
-Infeasibility is sufficient for outcome two of Ass.~\ref{ass:nlp_solver}.
-Moreover, the NLP solver fails to solve \ref{eq:mpec_scholtes} for some $k$, then we have again outcome two of Ass.~\ref{ass:nlp_solver}.
+Infeasibility is sufficient for outcome two of Assumption~\ref{ass:nlp_solver}.
+Moreover, the NLP solver fails to solve \ref{eq:mpec_scholtes} for some $k$, then we have again outcome two of Assumption~\ref{ass:nlp_solver}.
 Now consider the case when a stationary point of all \ref{eq:mpec_scholtes} is found.
 If $x^*(\tau^k)$ is feasible, Phase I terminates successfully with a feasible point.
-If not, then it follows from Corollary~\ref{col:phase_i_feasibility} that there exists a finite $k$ such that the LPEC$(x*(\tau^k),\rho)$ is feasible, and that the corresponding BNLP is feasible.
+If not, then it follows from Corollary~\ref{col:phase_i_feasibility} that there exists a finite $k$ such that the LPEC$(x^*(\tau^k),\rho)$ is feasible, and that the corresponding BNLP is feasible.
 If the NLP solver finds a stationary point of this BNLP, then Phase I terminates successfully with a feasible point.
 In conclusion, Algorithm~\ref{alg:phase_i} either finds a feasible point $x^0$ or terminates with outcome one in a finite number of iterations.